damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 From a support perspective the Service Engineers should only answer questions coming to [@GitLabSupport](https://twitter.com/GitLabSupport) or [@GitLabStatus](https://twitter.com/GitLabStatus) directly.
-Tweets with a mention of these accounts **anywhere** on the tweet will create a ticket in ZenDesk and they will show up under the `Social` view.
+Tweets with a mention of these accounts **anywhere** in the tweet will create a ticket in ZenDesk and they will show up under the `Social` view.

 We know that many users will still mention our main [@gitlab](https://twitter.com/gitlab) account when they